Where to Start with Classic Books: Helpful Reading Tips for Beginners

 We’d recommend:

 When he’s just a baby, Tarzan is abandoned in the depths of the African jungle.
 The small orphan boy is soon discovered and rescued by a caring female ape, who raises him as her own.
 But when a group of marooned humans come across the ape man, he finally discovers his true identity.
-Explore the series collection here.

 Join sisters Meg, Jo, Beth and Amy as they find their feet in this charming coming-of-age story.
-Louisa May Alcott’s beloved children’s classic, Little Women, has captured the hearts of many generations since its original publication in 1868.
-Followed by Little Men and Jo’s Boys, this wonderful series will have you engrossed from start to finish.
+Louisa May Alcott’s beloved children’s classic, Little Women, has captured the hearts of many since its original publication in 1868.

-Get Inspired With Non-fiction
+Get Inspired with Non-fiction

 Non-fiction can be a brilliant place to start with classic books.
 Unlike a fictional narrative, where it’s important to invest time in the story and plot line, non-fiction is easy to dip in and out of.
 As well as a source of entertainment and a great way to explore classic literature, non-fiction will enhance your understanding of the world.
 There are many varieties of non-fiction books, and you’re sure to find a title that appeals to you.